cloudnative-pg/postgres-keycloak-oauth-validator/demo.md

 ### KinD configuration

-Save the following configuration file as [kind-config.yaml](./kind-config.yaml) to set up your cluster:
+The [kind-config.yaml](./demo/kind-config.yaml) file serves as the configuration to set up the local Kubernetes cluster with the required feature to run this demo.

 ```yaml
 kind: Cluster